GeekBeacon/geekbeacon-docs/docs/community/charter.md

 ---
 ![Seperator](/img/shared/separators.png)

-# Geek Beacon -- Charter
+# GeekBeacon -- Charter

 ## 1 Executive Committee

-Since its inception, Geek Beacon has been structured as outlined below.
+Since its inception, GeekBeacon has been structured as outlined below.
 This structure is subject to change, provided that the correct amendments have been passed.

 **Positions**

 *Founders* - hold the highest officer position.
 This role represents both an honorific and an executive position.
-Individuals who go above and beyond the call of duty in service of Geek Beacon are appointed to this position.
+Individuals who go above and beyond the call of duty in service of GeekBeacon are appointed to this position.
 Founders are permanent members of the Executive Panel, with full voting privileges.
-If a founder is believed to no longer be acting in the best interest of Geek Beacon, they can be removed by a vote of non-confidence.
+If a founder is believed to no longer be acting in the best interest of GeekBeacon, they can be removed by a vote of non-confidence.

 *Division Leaders* - hold the second-highest officer position and report directly to the Founders.
 Division Leaders oversee the various tracks of development, business growth, content development.
 Additionally, they also coordinate with Group Leaders regarding the work to be done.

 *Group Leaders* - hold the third-highest officer position and are granted voting privileges.
 These individuals are responsible for the development of particular tracks.
-Tracks, in turn, are areas of research or development involving business, engineering and other facets of Geek Beacon.
-Members are elevated to the position of Group Leaders in order to aid them in various undertakings in support of Geek Beacon.
+Tracks, in turn, are areas of research or development involving business, engineering and other facets of GeekBeacon.
+Members are elevated to the position of Group Leaders in order to aid them in various undertakings in support of GeekBeacon.

 ![Seperator](/img/shared/separators.png)